stablekernel/aqueduct/docs/docs/db/executing_queries.md

 In the above approach - which is not valid code - the names of the properties are `String`s.
 The drawback here is that there is no way for the analyzer to tell us if `id` and `name` are actually properties of a `User` or if we misspelled one of the properties.
 We'd only find out at runtime.
 Additionally, we get the benefit of code completion and refactoring tools when using the closure approach.
 Many other features of `Query<T>` like joins, paging and sorting use a similar construct to identify which properties are being used in the query.

-If you specify a property that doesn't exist for a managed object in `returningProperties`, you will get an exception when the `Query<T>` is executed.

-You may not add a 'has-many' or 'has-one' relationship to `returningProperties`, as this mechanism is achieved by the methods `joinOne` and `joinMany`.
+You may not add a 'has-many' or 'has-one' relationship to `returningProperties`, as this mechanism is achieved by `Query.join`.
 If you do add a 'has-one' or 'has-many' relationship property name to the list of `returningProperties`, an exception will be thrown when the query is executed.

 Note that if you omit the primary key of a managed object from `returningProperties`, it will automatically be added.
 The primary key is necessary to transform the rows into instances of their `ManagedObject<T>` subclass.